Sansho the Bailiff

-Sansho the Bailiff (山椒大夫, Sanshō Dayū) is a 1954 Japanese period film directed by Kenji Mizoguchi.
-Based on a 1915 short story of the same name by Mori Ōgai (usually translated as "Sanshō the Steward" in English), which in turn was based on a folktale, it follows two aristocratic children who are sold into slavery.
+Sansho the Bailiff (山椒大夫, Sanshō Dayū) is a 1954 Japanese period film directed by Kenji Mizoguchi based on a 1915 short story of the same name by Mori Ōgai (translated as "Sanshō the Steward" in English), which in turn was based on a sekkyō-bushi (oral lore) appearing in written form in the 17th century.
+It follows two aristocratic children who are sold into slavery.

-Sansho the Bailiff bears many of Mizoguchi's hallmarks, such as portrayals of poverty and elaborately choreographed long takes – the director of photography for which was Kazuo Miyagawa, Mizoguchi's regular collaborator.
-Today, the film is often ranked alongside Ugetsu (1953) as one of Mizoguchi's finest works.
+Sansho the Bailiff bears many of Mizoguchi's hallmarks, such as portrayals of poverty and elaborately choreographed long takes.
+It is regarded as Mizoguchi’s magnum opus and one of cinema’s greatest films.